Google Cloud Results

 “G Suite and Chromebooks will be invaluable to us as we go down this path.
 They will help us save money because we’re not slowed down by tools that are hard to use.” - Terry Geiger, Vice President, Technology Operations, McClatchy

-“All day, our teams have video chats in Hangouts Meet.
+“All day, our teams have video chats in Google Meet.
 They’re sharing their screens and documents with each other, working on the same Doc at the same time.
 They can see each other in real time, wherever they are.
 Google Chat and Google Meet have radically changed the way we do business, and how effective we are,” Terry says.
 He adds that nearly all meeting spaces are equipped with Google Meet hardware as well, to help facilitate video conferencing.

 “Meet has significantly reduced our travel expenses and phone bills,” Terry adds.
 “People don’t have to get on planes just to go to a meeting, and they don’t have to pick up the phone as much.
 Instead, they do a Meet session.”
 McClatchy has offshore partners in Europe and Asia who provide technology development and business processing services.
 Terry adds that Meet makes meetings with those partners in other countries more meaningful, because participants can see reactions and understand each other better.

 Making the move to Chromebooks

 Looking ahead, many end-of-life PCs and Macs at McClatchy may one day be replaced with Chromebooks wherever possible.